mvolkmann/blog/src/prolog.md

 ### Custom Operators

 Custom operators can be defined.
-There are two required parts, characteristics and implementation.
+There are two required parts, declaration and implementation.
-Characteristics define the precedence, type, and name of the operator.
+The `op` predicate declares the precedence, type, and name of an operator.

 The precedence is a number between 0 and 1200 where 0 is the highest precedence.
 This is used to determine the order in which operators are evaluated in expressions that include multiple operators.

-The type defines whether the operator is prefix (`fx`), infix (`xfy`), or postfix (`xf`).
+The type defines whether the operator is:

+- prefix: `fx` or `fy`
+- infix: `xfx`, `xfy`, or `yfx`
+- postfix: `xf` or `yf`

+The name can be any symbol.

 For example: